What are Genetic Disorders?

 - UV exposure from the sun

-What is the treatment for genetic disorders like?
+What is the Treatment for Genetic Disorders like?

 Most genetic disorders are incurable.
-Some diseases are handled by treatments that can slow the growth of the condition or minimise its impact on people’s lives.
-The type of treatment that is appropriate for you is determined by the nature and severity of the disease.
+However, some diseases can be managed with treatments that can slow the growth of the condition or minimise its impact on people’s lives.

 - Medications to manage symptoms or to slow abnormal cell growth